michaelvl/oidc-oauth2-workshop/README.md

 Running the components with the local identity provider/authorization server is enabled with the following environment variables for the client.
 These can be changed to refer to an external identity provider.
+Alternatively, the script `configs/oidc-autoconfig.sh` can be used with an OIDC supporting discovery.

 ```
 export OAUTH2_URL=http://localhost:5001/authorize
 export OAUTH2_TOKEN_URL=http://localhost:5001/token
 export OAUTH2_USERINFO_URL=http://localhost:5001/userinfo
+export OIDC_END_SESSION_URL=http://localhost:5001/endsession
 export OIDC_JWKS_URL=http://localhost:5001/.well-known/jwks.json
 export CLIENT_ID=client-123-id
 export CLIENT_SECRET=client-123-password